kriot/3DJS/README.md

 The main idea of the project is using matrices to make any tranformations with points (or vectors).

 ###How it works
-Let all points are 4 dimention vectors (x,y,z,1).
+Let all points are 4 dimension vectors (x,y,z,1).
 Let A is a transformations matrix (it may be translation, scale, rotation round X, Y or Z axis) So all we need to make this operation with this vector is multiply our vector by this matrix.
-We are able to make composition of matrices my multiplicte those.
+We are able to make composition of matrices my multiplicate those.
 In the end, we should multiplicate vector for projection matrix and normalize w (the lastest coordinate).
-We use 4x4 matrices only to have a possile make this operation.
+We use 4x4 matrices only to be able to make this operation.
 Now we can draw line above two points on a 2d screen.
 (It's correct because 3d line goes to a line in one point projection)

-Using matrices is good idea because it's simply (in comparsion with other methods) and fast.
+Using matrices is good idea because it's simple (in comparsion with other methods) and fast.
 We can save now using matrix or load identity to normalize basics.

 ##The user guide
 Standart user interface looks like white rectangle (white canvas).
-Thera may be some lines that are drown by developer's code.
+There may be some lines that are drawn by developer's code.
 Standart user interface doesn't provide any menus and buttons.
-It'a able to caught your mouse and/or keyboard.
+It's able to caught your mouse and/or keyboard.
-You have to ask the program developer of any instructions and guides.
+You have to ask the program developer for any instructions and guides.

 ##The developer guide
 ###Linking
-Firstly, it's nessesury to link 3d.js: in your .html file
+Firstly, it's nessesary to link 3d.js: in your .html file
 ```html
 <script src="3d.js"></script>
 ```